AdobeDocs/commerce-cloud-service.en/help/cloud-guide/monitor/investigate-performance.md

 ## Set up a workflow for notifications

-You can now set up a _workflow_, formerly called a notification channel, to receive notifications based on an alert policy to monitor your Production sites.
+You can now set up a _workflow_, formerly called a notification channel, to receive notifications about your site performance based on filtered data, such as an alert policy.
 Notifications about performance issues go to all workflows associated with an alert policy when conditions on the application or infrastructure trigger an alert.
 You also receive notifications when an issue is acknowledged and closed.

 New Relic provides templates for configuring different types of workflow notifications, including email, Slack, PagerDuty, webhooks, and more.